 A loose knit group of former baseball players gathered during the 1940’s and 1950’s to form a unique baseball organization.
 Beginning in 1946 or 1947, the group began hosting an annual old-timers game, sponsored by the Fort Wayne Baseball Federation for the benefit of amateur baseball within the city.
 However, there was little formal activity until 1953 when it the formation of a local National Hot Stove League of America was announced, complete with newly elected officers.

 However, facing diminished interest in the early 1960’s, the group was revamped to boost public and media interest.
 The restructuring included a name change to the Fort Wayne Oldtimers Baseball Association.
 Additionally, at the October 16, 1961 meeting, Co-Chairmen, Red Carrington and Elmer Wagner, announced the formation of a Fort Wayne Baseball Hall of Fame; with Lou Holterman and James “Hub” Hart being named as the first two inductees.

 In 2003, the group undertook another name change to the modern-day Northeast Indiana Baseball Association (NEIBA).
-In addition to the Museum, the Hall of Fame and Annual HOF Awards Banquet, NEIBA publishes a quarterly publication, Line Drives.
+NEIBA hosts an annual Hall of Fame and Awards Banquet and publishes a quarterly publication, Line Drives.

 I heard that Ernie Banks died today and I am trying to find my old friend Tim Kindler from Moore, OK that moved to Indiana in 1989.
 He loved the Cubs and I never forget my friends, so if your member is the red-headed Kindler that I know, give him my condolences

 Hey Scott!
 I finally saw this, 2 years later.
 If you see this, you can email me at email@example.com.

 It would be great to hear from you.